Nathan for You: History

 The series premiere garnered 354,000 viewers, improving in its second episode to 570,000.
 A special sneak peek episode that aired on March 13, 2013, after an episode of Workaholics further increased viewership, ending up at 615,000.
 The following episode, airing on March 14, had 428,000 viewers.
 The next week on March 21, ratings dropped further, landing at 394,000 viewers.
 On April 26, 2013, Comedy Central renewed the series for a second season of 8 episodes.
 Season 3 premiered on October 15, 2015.
 On December 10, 2015, Comedy Central picked up the show for a fourth season.
 The fourth season premiered on September 28, 2017, preceded by a one-hour special, "Nathan for You: A Celebration", which aired the week before.
 In June 2018, it was announced that Nathan for You would stream on Hulu.

 Publicity

 Several stunts performed for the series garnered attention from the mainstream media.
 One in particular occurred even before the series premiered.

+Summit Ice

+In the second episode of the third season titled "Horseback Riding/Man Zone," Nathan Fielder launched Summit Ice, a nonprofit winter apparel brand aimed at promoting Holocaust education.
+The initiative was a response to Canadian jacket company Taiga's tribute to a Holocaust denier.
+Summit Ice raised over $150,000 for Holocaust education by 2017.
+However, in late 2023, Paramount+ removed the episode from its German platform following the start of the Gaza war.
+This decision led to the episode's removal from other regional platforms as well.
+In response, Fielder addressed the issue in the second season of his HBO series The Rehearsal, where he staged a fictional reality show and confronted a fake Paramount executive in a Nazi-style war room, critiquing the censorship of Jewish content.

 Petting Zoo Hero

-In the second episode of season one, Fielder and the show's crew attempted to boost the popularity of a California petting zoo by turning one of their pigs into a celebrity through the filming of a hoax video of the pig (actually a trained stand-in pig following a plastic course placed beneath the surface) rescuing a goat who was stuck in a pond.
+In the second episode of season one, Fielder and the show's crew attempted to boost the popularity of a California petting zoo by turning one of their pigs into a celebrity through the filming of a hoax video of the pig (actually a trained stand-in pig following a plastic-walled course underneath the water) rescuing a goat who was stuck in a pond.
 Fielder had the crew sign non-disclosure agreements in order to maintain secrecy around the production.